Safe Driving Tips for Winter Weather

 Take these steps to ready your vehicle for winter and feel more confident knowing that you took the time to prep before driving in the snow, ice and winter storms.

 Unfortunately, no matter how many precautions you take, accidents still happen.
-At the Lynch Law firm, our reputable car accident attorneys are waiting to help you if you or someone you love has suffered a personal injury in a car accident that was not their fault.
+At the Lynch Law Firm, PC, our reputable car accident attorneys are waiting to help you if you or someone you love has suffered a personal injury in a car accident that was not their fault.
 Call us today for a complimentary case review to learn more about your legal options.

 Tires – Install snow tires in the fall so you are ready before the snow arrives.
 Before road trips and on a monthly basis, check your tires, along with your spare.
 With cold air, tire pressure drops.
 Ensure your tires are filled according to the tire manufacturer’s recommendations.